-A discrete heading is styled in a manner similar to a section title, but:
+A discrete heading is declared and styled in a manner similar to that of a section title, but:

 it’s not part of the section hierarchy,